DEPARTMENT OF COUNSELOR EDUCATION

 MS Clinical Mental Health Counseling (60 credits) | MEd School Counseling (51 credits)

 Frequently Asked Questions

 - Will I be able to work while attending?
-Many of our student do work while completing their graduate degree; however it is quite challenging when completing field work when you are at your site three days per week and are taking courses.
+Many of our students do work while completing their graduate degree; however it is quite challenging when completing field work when you are at your site three days per week and are taking courses.

 - What is the typical class size?
 Our class sizes range from 6-12 for field classes and 12-24 for core classes.